photon1503/SkyFlats/README.md

 - **Uniform Sky Brightness**: Ensures more consistent sky brightness for superior flat field calibration
 - **Configurable Interval**: Default re-slew every 30 seconds (configurable)

+  Note: We are using here the **Zenith-Anti-Solar Point Compromise**, which is near the zenith, offset to the anti-solar horizon.
+  The true null point would be 90° apart from the sun, at the same altitude as the sun.

 ### SQM-Based Filter Sequencing